Olivier-Boudeville-EDF/Sim-Diasca/sim-diasca/doc/technical-manual/Sim-Diasca-changes-english.rst

 Released on Thursday, June 27, 2013.

- - in general: we switched from SVN to GIT, and rewrote many rules (e.g. to generate releases) accordingly, relying on an improved layout
+ - in general: we switched from SVN to Git, and rewrote many rules (e.g. to generate releases) accordingly, relying on an improved layout

  - in ``Myriad``: